GoogleCloudPlatform/dotnet-migration-sample/README.md

     NOTE: By default, Cloud Run revisions execute as the [Compute Engine default service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account).

-## Adding Cloud Logging and Cloud Monitoring
+## Adding Cloud Diagnostics
-In this section, you centralize logging and monitoring.
+In this section, you centralize logging and tracing.
 It's common for Cloud Native applications to adopt the [Twelve-Factor App](https://12factor.net/logs) pattern and treat logs as streams.
 ASP.NET Core by default [writes logs](https://docs.microsoft.com/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0) to `stdout` as desired.
 By default, all Cloud Run logs written to `stdout` by the container will be available in [Cloud Logging](https://cloud.google.com/logging).
 However, [structured logging](https://cloud.google.com/logging/docs/structured-logging) allows you to make more sense of the logs, and enables easier querying, with machine and human readability.

 There are several ways to get ASP.NET to automatically structure the logs without changing your logging code.
 In this section you will enable structured logging using the `Google.Cloud.Diagnostics.AspNetCore` package.